inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 #### Install Inquerex by dragging and dropping it into your Applications folder.

 The prototype of Inquerex is, for now, **only compatible with macOS**.
+Installing Inquerex is easy:
+1. <a href="https://www.inquerex.com/Inquerex.dmg" download>Download Inquerex.</a>
-Installing Inquerex is easy: (1) click the download button on the website, (2) open the downloaded DMG file, and, in the window that appears, (3) drag and drop Inquerex on top of the Applications folder shortcut.
+2. Open the downloaded DMG file.
+3. In the window that appears, drag and drop Inquerex on top of the Applications folder.

 As you use Inquerex, your computer will ask if you want to give Inquerex various permissions. **To use all of Inquerex's features, say 'yes' every time.**

 ## Selecting PDFs to Search